-Insurance for independent contractors is an imperative for people who work outside of the traditional system of being employed by a single person or company.
+Insurance for independent contractors is imperative for people who work outside of the traditional system of being employed by a single person or company.
 While being an independent contractor may seem to be liberating, it is important to remember that you also have to ensure that you have adequate protection on your own.

 The type of insurance for independent contractors that you need to get is dependent on the particular type of work that you do for your clients.
 There are numerous types of independent contractors and they all need independent contractors insurance matching their specific risks and possible liabilities.
 Some of the professionals who need insurance for independent contractors include: